Books by Mark Twain

 • Click on Image to expand

 Twain, Mark: Mark Twain's Celebrated Jumping Frog Of Calaveras County And Other Sketches With The Burlesque Autobiography And First Romance.
 London: George Routledge And Sons, n.d..
 Reprint.
 In 1/2 light brown leather and marbled paper covered boards with five raised bands on the spine with gilt text on a dark brown leather title block in one compartment and gilt decorations in the five other compartments.
 A 16mo of 6 by 4 inches with the edges of the text block marbled.
-The front hinge is cracked but holding by the sewing cords.
+The front hinge is cracked, but has been professionally reinforced.
 There are two prior owner's book plates on the front paste down.
 200 pages of text.
 This undated and unauthorized reprint contains 29 short stories by Twain.

 • Click on Image to expand